Seriously, the Best Pumpkin Cheesecake with Gingersnap Crust

 - If you don’t live near Trader Joe’s, you can use a different gingersnap cookie for the crust.
 Look for crispy gingersnaps (vs soft-baked), such as Stauffer’s.

 - For a gluten-free pumpkin cheesecake, try these gluten-free gingersnaps, which a number of other PWWB readers have used with great success.

-- If gingersnaps are hard to come by, you can also make graham cracker crust: crush 3 sleeves of cinnamon graham crackers & stir in 1 tablespoon of ground ginger.
+- If gingersnaps are hard to come by, you can also make a graham cracker crust: crush 3 sleeves of cinnamon graham crackers & stir in 1 tablespoon of ground ginger.

-- Springform pan: A springform pan is essential to sucessfully making cheesecake!
+- Springform pan: A springform pan is essential to successfully making cheesecake!
 This one is made by one of my most trusted baking brands & has amazing reviews (less than $20!).
 You’ll also want a roasting pan to properly set up a water bath for this pumpkin cheesecake – this is the one I use.

 - Make-ahead, storage & freezing: This Pumpkin Cheesecake with Gingersnap Crust will keep for up to 5 days after baking – feel free to make it ahead of time, or store your leftovers to enjoy later.